 1. The Culinary Scene: Sea vs. Land

 Pisa is a city with deep maritime roots, and this is reflected in its cuisine.
 The city’s proximity to the coast means that seafood is a staple.
 Dishes like Spaghetti con le arselle (spaghetti with clams) and stuffed mussels in Pisan style are must-tries for seafood lovers.
-Pisa also boasts unique local snacks like Cecina, a savory pancake made from chickpea flour, and the Pizza Pisana, which features a distinctive topping of anchovies, capers, and parmesan cheese.
-For those with a sweet tooth, the Torta coi bischeri—a rich cake made with chocolate, rice, raisins, and pine nuts—offers a delightful taste of Pisan tradition
+Pisa also has Cecina, a savoury pancake made from chickpea flour, and Pizza Pisana, which features anchovies, capers, and parmesan.
+For those with a sweet tooth, Torta coi bischeri — a rich cake made with chocolate, rice, raisins, and pine nuts — is the distinctly Pisan dessert.

-Whichever city wins your vote, there is a reason Lucca has been drawing international attention — discover why Lucca was named Italy’s best destination.
+Whichever city you choose, there is a reason Lucca has been drawing international attention — discover why Lucca was named Italy’s best destination.

 Frequently Asked Questions